 Through carefully tailored content and small peer group discussion, students focused on social impact are engaged in reflection, conversations, tools, and networking to help them lead positive change in the world.
 The Rising Leaders for Social Impact Forum builds a robust community that connects students and alumni, supports success in the classroom, and helps navigate this unique career path.

-The club inspires, supports, and connects members who seek to create positive social impact and serves as the hub for student social enterprise activities on campus.
+The club inspires, supports, and connects members who seek to create positive social impact and serves as the hub for student social impact activities on campus.
 The club hosts events for education, community-building, and career development.
-Additionally, the club coordinates activities of interest groups in International Development, Next Generation Capitalism, Social Entrepreneurship, and more, in addition to collaborating with other groups at HBS and in the broader community.
+Additionally, the club coordinates activities of interest groups in various social impact-related areas, while also collaborating with other HBS groups and in the broader Harvard community.

 An annual two-day conference held jointly with students from HBS and Harvard Kennedy School that provides a forum for exploring the synergies between all sectors to address critical social issues worldwide.

-This club provides students with the opportunity to develop and apply their MBA skillset by working on strategic projects with local non-profit organizations and serving on their boards as non-voting members.
+Consulting for Impact provides students with the opportunity to develop and apply their MBA skillset by working on strategic projects with global non-profit and social impact organizations with opportunities to serve on their boards as non-voting members.

 The club aims to provide students with a platform for shared learning and a cross-functional network to drive change and impact in the education sector.
 The club hosts a series of events including panel discussions, fireside chats, career/learning treks, alumni networking sessions, and cross-school social mixers.